|Degree(s):||B. Eng. (Biomedical and Mechanical)|

 What makes you a good mentor?

 I have cherished the experience I had as an undergraduate at Carleton.
 The profs and TAs were always highly competent and keenly interested in helping a struggling student.
-I sincerely wish to extend the assistance for which I benefitted in order to help students who may be discerning their next steps in academia or the world of business or government.
-I believe that my experiences both in teaching in the schools, colleges and at Carleton as well as my work in government and private industry have prepared me for adult mentoring.
+I sincerely wish to extend the assistance for which I benefited in order to help students who may be discerning their next steps in academia or the world of business or government.
+I trust that my experiences both in teaching in the schools, colleges and at Carleton as well as my work in government and private industry may be helpful for mentees that I will meet.

 About Gordon MacMillan